 If you don’t mind reading the rantings of a man which has seen too much.
-Which has the black helicopters roaming around his head.
+Which has the black helicopters roaming around his head?

 The furry fandom is corporate mind control gone horribly wrong!
 Allow me to explain.

-There are many factors which go into what made the fandom what it is today.
+There are many factors that go into what made the fandom what it is today.
 And I believe it started roughly around the 1950’s.
 Why so far back one would ask?
 Well, it’s a part of how the program operates and the master which perfected this mind-war program which would be Walt Disney.

 Walt Disney wanted what any artist and visionary wanted.
 To be remembered forever.
 So he came up with the perfect idea which I heard a documentary explain very plainly.
-Which is to indoctrinate children with the ideas of the most greatest aspects of America, the portrayal of the little town Mayberry-like in so many ways, and then add bright and colorful characters which Uncle Walt provided for all of the little children to remember and cherish, and even go as far as making a park for the children to come to and actually live part of the fairy tail dream.
-That way, when they’re all grown up as adults raising their children, they shall remember the characters that they grew up with, and in turn pass them down to their children.
-Thereby, maintaining immortality for not only Disney as the artist, but all of the characters created under his name as well.
+Which is to indoctrinate children with the ideas of the most greatest aspects of America, the portrayal of the little town Mayberry-like in so many ways, and then add bright and colorful characters which Uncle Walt provided for all of the little children to remember and cherish, and even go as far as making a park for the children to come to and actually live part of the fairy tale dream.
+That way, when they’re all grown up as adults raising their children, they shall remember the characters that they grew up with, and in turn, pass them down to their children.
+Thereby, maintaining immortality for not only Disney as the artist but all of the characters created under his name as well.

 An artist and a businessman could not ask for anything better.